 Cite

 Personal project exploring agentic RAG.
-Every answer is grounded by inline citations; clicking one opens the source document at the exact region that produced it.
+Every answer is grounded by inline citations; clicking one opens the source document at the exact region that produced it, and an automated judge scores whether the source actually supports the claim.

 Role